Crisp and Co. Banner Image

 Why choose Crisp & Co’s divorce lawyers?

-Crisp & Co is a dedicated family law firm who specialise in complex divorce and dissolution matters.
+Crisp & Co is a dedicated family law firm that specialises in complex divorce and dissolution matters.

 Amongst our team, our Senior Partner, Henry Crisp has nearly 30 years’ experience handling financial issues in divorce and civil partnership dissolution cases.
 Henry and Partner, Carol Christofi, are both trained collaborative lawyers who dedicate themselves to helping individuals and families find constructive resolutions to family law issues out of court wherever possible.